ArchitectureAPI Architecture

 }

 // 3.
-API Route (apps/web/app/api/health/route.ts)
+API Route (apps/web/app/api/profile/route.ts)

 import { NextResponse } from "next/server";

-import { HealthService } from "@uwdsc/server/web/services/healthService";
+import { profileService } from "@uwdsc/core";

 export async function GET() {

-const health = await healthService.getSystemHealth();
+const profile = await profileService.getProfileByUserId(user.id);

-return NextResponse.json(health);
+return NextResponse.json(profile);

 }